hemenkapadia/hemenkapadia.github.io/_posts/2016-11-11-Ubuntu-with-Nvidia-CUDA-Bumblebee.md

 ```
 sudo apt-get update
 sudo apt-get upgrade
+sudo apt-get dist-upgrade
 ```
-I am not sure if I ran a `dist-upgrade`, so not sure if it works or not.
-If you see the upgrade changing kernel version to v4.4 or higher then there is a possibility that the display will not work post upgrade, so check what packages are being upgraded with `dist-upgrade` before you proceed.
+> If you see the dist-upgrade changing kernel version to anything other than v4.2 then there is a possibility that the display will not work post upgrade, so check which packages are being upgraded with `dist-upgrade` before you proceed.

 ### That's it ###